Skip to main content

 3. Related Work

 Several research traditions address adaptive or self-organizing computation.
-We position Mutuus relative to each.
+This paper positions the Mutuus framework relative to each.

 Organic Computing.
 The German Research Foundation funded a major Organic Computing initiative (2005-2011) investigating self-organizing technical systems [21].
 That program focused primarily on multi-agent coordination and emergent system behavior at the infrastructure level.
-Mutuus differs in scope and mechanism: we target individual data structures and their internal lifecycle, not system-level coordination.
-Our Ecologics tier overlaps with Organic Computing's concerns, but the Organics and Metabolics tiers address a lower level of abstraction: the data structure itself as an adaptive entity.
-Mutuus also imposes a stricter evaluation methodology (the 7-phase gauntlet with binary gates), whereas the Organic Computing initiative favored exploratory research.
+Mutuus differs in scope and mechanism: it targets individual data structures and their internal lifecycle, not system-level coordination.
+The coordination-pattern class overlaps with Organic Computing's concerns, but the adaptive-data-structure and operational-policy classes address a lower level of abstraction: the primitive itself as an adaptive entity.
+Mutuus also imposes a stricter evaluation methodology with explicit binary gates, whereas the Organic Computing initiative favored exploratory research.

 Self-adjusting data structures.
 Sleator and Tarjan's splay trees [22] and move-to-front lists demonstrate that data structures can adapt to access patterns without external tuning.
 These are important precursors.
 However, self-adjusting structures adapt through a single mechanism (rotation or reordering on access) with a single objective (amortized access cost).
-Organic primitives maintain richer internal state (thermal FSMs, co-access meshes, density registries) that evolves through a dedicated maintenance cycle (tick), enabling multiple adaptive behaviors simultaneously.
-The key distinction is lifecycle: splay trees adapt per-operation; organics adapt per-tick across their entire internal state.
+The adaptive primitives studied here maintain richer internal state (thermal FSMs, co-access meshes, density registries) that evolves through a dedicated maintenance cycle (tick), enabling multiple adaptive behaviors simultaneously.
+The key distinction is lifecycle: splay trees adapt per operation; the Mutuus primitives adapt per tick across their internal state.

 Cache-oblivious data structures.
 Frigo et al. [23] and Bender et al. [24] showed that data structures can achieve optimal cache performance without knowing the memory hierarchy.
 This is a form of passive adaptation: the structure's layout inherently works well across cache levels.
-Organic primitives pursue active adaptation: they observe workload behavior and restructure accordingly.
-Cache-oblivious structures solve the "unknown hardware" problem; organics solve the "unknown workload" problem.
+The adaptive primitives studied here pursue active adaptation by observing workload behavior and restructuring accordingly.
+Cache-oblivious structures solve the "unknown hardware" problem; the Mutuus framework is aimed at the "unknown workload" problem.
 The approaches are complementary, not competing.

 Learned indexes.
 Kraska et al. [25] proposed replacing B-trees and hash maps with learned models that predict data location from data distribution.
 This shares Diatom Bitmap's insight that structure should adapt to data, but the mechanism differs: learned indexes train ML models offline, while Diatom Bitmap uses online histogram valley analysis with tick-driven boundary drift.
 Learned indexes require retraining when data distribution shifts; Diatom boundaries drift continuously.
 The tradeoff is precision (learned indexes achieve tighter bounds) versus responsiveness (organics adapt without retraining).